shuyec/no-budget-bank/README.md

 This is a 4 days university project for the class "Sistemi Distribuiti" at University of Milano-Bicocca.

 The project uses Python for the backend and Javascript+HTML for the frontend.
-There's also a little bit of [Jinja2](https://flask.palletsprojects.com/en/2.1.x/templating/) which is the standard template engine of Flask and it allows the use Python inside HTML pages.
+There's also a little bit of [Jinja2](https://flask.palletsprojects.com/en/2.1.x/templating/) which is the standard template engine of Flask and it allows the use of Python inside HTML pages.

-For the load of data without a page refresh, the [Javascript Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) was used.
+[Javascript Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) was used to load the data without a page refresh.

 The file `main.py` contains all the backend code.
 The folder `templates` contains the frontend HTML pages.